SocialiteProviders/Providers/src/Clerk/README.md

 ### Add base URL to `.env`

-Clerk provides a customer URL for your different projects for this reason you need to provide a base_url
+Clerk provides a customer URL for your different projects.
+For this reason you need to provide a `base_url`.

 ```bash
 CLERK_BASE_URL=https://example.clerk.accounts.dev